lewismj/cucumber/README.md

 2. _CucumberPlugin_ A _plugin_  provides a new command `sbt cucumber`.
 It allows you to run Cucumber tests independently of unit tests.

 Unless you have a specific requirement to run Cucumber tests outside of unit test framework, use the _CucumberRunner_.
+The plugin was created for a specific internal requirement, most people should use the 0.0.8+ version of the runner.

 **You don't need to use the _plugin_ if you just want to run Cucumber tests with `sbt test`, use the _runner_ test framework only.**